Specific Behavioral Health Program Requirements

 Crisis Mobile Teams that do not arrive within 2 hours are expected to call the Foster Care Hotline and report the missed timeframe

-AzCH-CCP Nurse Assist Line is required to notify the DCS Child Services Liaison via email of any CMT dispatches that do not meet the 2 hour required response time.
+AzCH-CCP Foster Care Hotline is required to notify the DCS Child Services Liaison via email of any CMT dispatches that do not meet the 2 hour required response time.

-All calls received by the AzCH-CCP Nurse Assist Line Foster Care Hotline must be tracked and reported to The Health Plan using Deliverable EC-301-25 Foster Care Hotline Call Report.
+All calls received by the AzCH-CCP Foster Care Hotline must be tracked and reported to The Health Plan using Deliverable EC-301-25 Foster Care Hotline Call Report.

 The EC-301.25 Foster Care Hotline Call Report is due the 10th of every month for the previous month.